-I am using 3 boneless, skinless breasts but this is an excellent recipe to use leftover chicken on.
+I am using 3 boneless skinless breasts, but this is an excellent recipe to use leftover chicken, whether that’s or .
 I’d also keep it in mind for turkey leftovers as well!

-Chop cooked chicken, mushrooms, water chestnuts, and green onions up.
+Chop up cooked chicken, mushrooms, water chestnuts, and green onion.

-To our brown sugar, add about 3 Tablespoons of soy sauce and stir that up well.
+Add about 3 tablespoons of soy sauce to the brown sugar and stir that up well.

-Place all of that back in the skillet that you cooked your chicken in.
+Place all of the chopped ingredients back in the skillet that you cooked your chicken in.

 Cooking the Rice Sticks

 Place about an inch or two of oil into a small pot.
 Heat on medium heat for several minutes before using.
-Check out the video below about how the rice sticks puff out.
+Check out the video in the recipe card below to see how the rice sticks puff out.